Team17Bus/BusProject/OurAPIdocs.md

   - apikey=

 ##### Sample output (for busstopId='7009', busstopNr='01', line='523'); real output has 149 entries as of 29/09/2020
+- kierunek - direction (Kuba: "Last stop’s name of a specific route determines direction.")
+- trasa (Kuba: "I assume these codes define the first and last stop on a specific line.
+They may differ for a specific line as some routes end faster than usual (e.g. last course of the day ends in the bus central rather than the final loop).")
+- czas - time

 ~~~
 {
     "result": [